rwarbelow/kwk-level-1-week-1-lectures/016_intro_to_the_internet.md

 A **server** does exactly what it's name implies: it _serves_ content, files, and data!
 A server is a computer, sometimes with specialized hardware and sometimes just a laptop like your own.

 A computer/server waits patiently, listening for incoming requests from computers elsewhere.
 When it receives a request, it does its best to return the relevant information/files/assets (think images, movie data, HTML files, etc.).

-When we type something like the YouTube url above into the browser and hit enter, one of these requests goes whizzing across many layers of the internet and finds its way to the Google YouTube servers.
+When we type something like the YouTube url above into the browser and hit enter, a request goes whizzing across many layers of the internet and finds its way to the YouTube servers.

-Let's pick apart the example request.
-We will see that it is very simple when you know what to distinguish:
+Let's pick apart the above url and see how it is used to construct a request.
+We will see that it is straightforward when you identify its separate components:

 `https://www.youtube.com/user/AdeleVEVO`